MirrorNetworking/Mirror/CONTRIBUTING.md

     Always use braces even for one line if's.
 Unity did this everywhere, and there is value in not accidentally missing a line in an if statement because there were no braces.
 * **Variable naming**
     \`NetworkIdentity identity\`, not \`NetworkIdentity uv\` or similar.
 If the variable needs a comment the name needs to be changed.
 For example, `msg = ... // the message` use `message = ...` without a comment instead
-* **type vs. var**:
-    Please use 'int x' instead of 'var x', etc. in all cases.
-Here is why: whenever
 * **private**
     Fields and methods in a class are private by default, no need to use the private keyword there.
     Note fields and methods are public by default in structs so it might be necessary there.